HealthCatalyst/Fabric.Identity/README.md

 + ASP .NET Core 1.1
 + [IdentityServer4](http://identityserver.io/)

+## Getting Started

+The documentation on our [Getting Started](https://github.com/HealthCatalyst/Fabric.Identity/wiki/Getting-Started) page will show you how to quickly get Fabric.Identity running in Docker and start developing an application using Fabric.Identity as your authentication mechanism.

 ## How to build and run
+If you would like to build from source without using a Docker image follow the instructions below:

 + [Install .NET Core 1.1](https://www.microsoft.com/net/core#windowsvs2017)
 + Clone or download the repo
 + Launch a command prompt or powershell window and change directory to the Fabric.Identity.API directory and execute the following commands